CQX96/CQX96-Linux/Documentation/networking/device_drivers/ethernet/intel/iavf.rst

 If you bind Virtual Functions (VFs) to an Intel(R) Ethernet Controller 700 series based device, the VF slaves may fail when they become the active slave.
-If the MAC address of the VF is set by the PF (Physical Function) of the device, when you add a slave, or change the active-backup slave, Linux bonding tries to sync the backup slave's MAC address to the same MAC address as the active slave.
-Linux bonding will fail at this point.
+If the MAC address of the VF is set by the PF (Physical Function) of the device, when you add a slave, or change the active-backup slave, CQX96 bonding tries to sync the backup slave's MAC address to the same MAC address as the active slave.
+CQX96 bonding will fail at this point.
 This issue will not occur if the VF's MAC address is not set by the PF.

 Traffic Is Not Being Passed Between VM and Client